 Is it easy to connect with locals or are there any barriers?

 Most people seem to be able to speak some English although we are trying to learn the language.
-We have a met a few locals who are all very friendly.
+We have met a few locals who are all very friendly.
 Mostly we’ve connected with people from other countries in Europe.
 It might be a matter of like attracts like?
 We are all strangers in a strange land so we tend to gravitate towards one another.

 How about the cost of living?

 The cost of living is much less expensive here compared to where we were in the United States.
-The rent is about 1/4 of what we would pay in the US, and same goes for food.
+The rent is about 1/4 of what we would pay in the US, and the same goes for food.

 What is your favourite and least favorite part about living in Portugal?